jelmer/grasp/docs/Configuration.md

 If you're already running MySQL or PostgreSQL on the server you're installing Grasp on, you'll most likely want to use one of those as your database driver.

-To do so, either create a `.env` file in the working directory of your Grasp application or point Grasp to your configuration file by specifying the `--config` flag when starting Grasp.
+To do so, set the appropriate environment variables when starting grasp.

 `
+source /home/john/grasp.env
-grasp --config=/home/john/grasp.env server
+grasp server
 `

 The default configuration looks like this: